IUREDCap/phpcap/docs-md/DeveloperGuide.md

    the tokens requested in the previous step.
 6. In the Control Center in REDCap, download the "Date Calculated Fields" external module and then enable it.
 7. In REDCap, enable the "Date Calculated Fields" external module for the "Basic Demography" project.
 8. In REDCap, add a test user to the DAG project, assigning only default, basic permissions.
-Add that user to the 'group1' DAG.
+    1. Add the test user to the 'group1' DAG
+    2. Using the "DAG Switcher" in REDCap, assign the test user access to DAGs 'group1' and 'group2'
+    3. Create an API token for the test user with export/import/update permission for the DAG project
+    4. Set the **dags.test.user.api.token** property in your test config.ini file to the value for the API token created in the previous step

 #### Setup for Optional CA Certificate File Integration Tests
 To run the optional tests involving the CA certificate file, you will need to set up